alexnardini/FLAM3_for_SideFX_Houdini/README.md

 There are more functionalities I'd love to add, but this v1.x is happily out as it is.

-A big commitment I needed to honor was to learn how to do fractal art, and actually do lots of fractal art with this tool while I was developing it and learned that fractal art is hard to do.
+A big commitment I needed to honor was to learn how to do fractal art, and actually I did lots of fractal art with this tool while I was developing it and learned that fractal art is hard to do.
 Building a fractal art tool without knowing what a fractal artis need and feel while doing it is kind of pointless.
 And so I did so much fractal art that I inhevitably fell in love with it.
 It was crucial so I could shape and steer this tool in the right direction.